kdabir/has/README.md

 `curl -sL https://raw.github.com/kdabir/dq/master/bin/all/dq.sh | sh`

-This checks for about 41 commands on your box
+This checks for about 40 commands on your box

 ## Rolling out your own

-When you need to mix and match it equally simple.
+When you need to mix and match, it's equally simple.
 Checkout the repo, and execute from the root:

 `ruby build.rb <group1> <group2>... | sh`